 PC 278 states: “Any person, not having a right to custody, who maliciously takes, entices away, keeps, withholds, or conceals any child with the intent to detain or conceal that child from a lawful custodian.”

-To give readers a better understanding of child abduction laws, our California criminal defense lawyers are providing a detailed review below.
+To give readers a better understanding of child abduction laws, our Los Angeles criminal lawyers are providing a detailed review below.

 What Must the Prosecutor Prove?